tluan/ProkaryoticMarkerGenes-DatabaseSizeAnalysis/README.md

 ## Authors and Acknowledgements

 This study was conducted by Seth Commichaux, Tu Luan, Harihara Subrahmaniam Muralidharan, and Mihai Pop at the University of Maryland.
+All authors contributed equally to this study.

 ## License